-Considered among most popular film festivals in the world, the 15th annual Great Lakes International Film Festival has officially opened its Call for Entries for the 2015 Festival, which will be showcasing the best works of emerging and veteran filmmakers.
+Considered among most popular film festivals in the world, the 15th annual Great Lakes International Film Festival has officially opened its Call for Entries for our 2016 Festival, which will be showcasing the best works of emerging and veteran filmmakers.

-The 2015 Great Lakes International Film Festival shall accept Music Videos from around the world of cross-continent and cross-genre productions.
+The 2016 Great Lakes International Film Festival shall accept Music Videos from around the world of cross-continent and cross-genre productions.
 We shall accept Music Videos of all genres from Pop, Punk, Rock, Alt-Country, Country-Western, Folk, Reggae, Hip-Hop to Electronica, Jazz, Blues, Zydeco, Industrial, Metal, Hardcore, Gothic, Karaoke, Avant-Garde, World Music, and Experimental, and all other genres that may not be listed here.

-Showcasing the best films of the 2015 season, the Great Lakes International Film Festival will be held LIVE in the great city of Erie Pennsylvania in September 2015, with our online festival taking place September 24th thru October 3rd, 2015.
+Showcasing the best films of the 2016 season, the Great Lakes International Film Festival will be held LIVE in the great city of Erie, Pennsylvania on September 22nd, 2016, with our online festival taking place September 22nd thru October 1st, 2016.

 Over the years, we have had many films that have screened on the Sundance Channel, IFC, PBS and HBO along with countless filmmakers who have received distribution deals after screening in our festival.

 The legendary Terry Moore who was our special guest of honor in 2006 was presented with a lifetime Achievement Award for her amazing accomplishments in film over the past 60 years, while international recording superstar Dizzy Reed of Guns ‘N Roses performed before a capacity crowd at our 2007 Film Festival.